Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 4. Type `pub build` into the command prompt.
 This will compile all the Dart code into JavaScript.
 5. Open the solution in Visual Studio.
-6. Change the config.txt file and set the persister file path.
+6. Change the urchin.json file and set the persister file path.
 7. Hit the run button and try these URLs:

    (http://localhost:60626/hello)[http://localhost:60626/hello]